Frequently Asked Questions

 No. Although public toilets in the vicinity of selected stops can be found on the information map located on the platform.

-Yes there is an emergency help button on board every LRV which are located near the doors.
+Yes there are 10 emergency help buttons on board every LRV which are located near the doors.
 Every stop also has an emergency help button.
 For more information cmet.com.au/on-board-light-rail

 If the Light Rail is not operational, replacement buses will be scheduled.
 If the Light Rail is not operational, replacement buses may be scheduled.
 Replacement bus stop locations are indicated at cmet.com.au/light-rail-stops/ and are also indicated on local area maps, located at the stops.
 Each light rail replacement bus stop is designated with specific signage indicating a light rail replacement stop.
 Along Flemington Road the light rail replacement bus stops are in the ‘Kiss n Ride’ bays.